Quality Blog Inquiry Contact us

 Unlike wine appellations, matcha grades are not regulated by a single global standard.
 Suppliers use grade names to describe intended use, milling quality, leaf selection, and flavor profile.
 Two bags labeled “ceremonial” from different sources can taste and look different.

-At Yuminaga Foods we mill at low temperature in Shizuoka, Japan, and supply three wholesale grades aligned to how cafés and brands actually use matcha.
+At Yuminaga Spice & Tea we mill at low temperature in Shizuoka, Japan, and supply three wholesale grades aligned to how cafes and brands actually use matcha.
 See our full matcha product range for specifications.

 Ceremonial grade matcha